JDaniel26-Bory/holbertonschool-low_level_programming/functions_nested_loops/README.md

 TASK 8) I'm federal agent Jack Bauer, and today is the longest day of my life, Write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.

 TASK 9) Learn your times table, Write a function that prints the 9 times table, starting with 0.

+TASK 10) a + b, Write a function that adds two integers and returns the result.

+TASK 11)  98 Battery Street, the OG, Write a function that prints all natural numbers from n to 98, followed by a new line.